 Average Financial Aid Package: $51,787

 Freshman Retention Rate: 97%

-Vanderbilt’s Peabody College of Education and Human Development has been ranked one of the top five graduate schools of education for fourteen consecutive years by U.S. News &World Report.
-Undergraduates pursuing education degrees at Vanderbilt’s Peabody College study in a rich interdisciplinary environment with students whose ideas complement and challenge each other.
+Vanderbilt’s Peabody College of Education and Human Development has been ranked one of the top eight graduate schools of Education for over 20 consecutive years by U.S. News &World Report.
+Undergraduates pursuing Education degrees at Vanderbilt’s Peabody College study in a rich interdisciplinary environment with students whose ideas complement and challenge each other.

 Teacher Education majors